Minimal-APIs/samples/React/README.md

-# React Todo APP with Minimal APIs
+# React Todo App with Minimal APIs

 **Goal**: In this exercise, you will be building the backend of a TodoReact App using minimal APIs in C#.